TwitchBronBron/esri-javascript-api-typings/README.md

 ```

 ### direct
-Download the corresponding version you wish to use, and place it anywhere within your typescript project.
+Download the corresponding version you wish to use from the `dist` folder of this repository, place it anywhere within your typescript project.

 # Usage